umaryusuf11/AdapterCardGame/README.md

 ## Overview
 * The lab will look at doubling using the Adapter Design Pattern.
 Please refer to week six lecture on the Adapter Design Pattern.
-* This lab will an adapter for calls to the file system, adapters for input from the console and output to the console.
+* This lab will create adapters for calls to the file system, adapters for input from the console and output to the console.
+* This will allow the testing of the card games wih out the need to go to the file system or get inputs from the console.
 * Please find a video overview of what you need to know from the Adapter Design Pattern lecture for the lab [https://uofglasgow.zoom.us/rec/share/QjQt1zbjuwQGYgMrX1tDDBc-PUqa_CpvxJGI0gV1gvEStOTcGnn55ls_TQVRVbfD.N9qsbYv71kE0iBtJ?startTime=1644928799000](https://uofglasgow.zoom.us/rec/share/QjQt1zbjuwQGYgMrX1tDDBc-PUqa_CpvxJGI0gV1gvEStOTcGnn55ls_TQVRVbfD.N9qsbYv71kE0iBtJ?startTime=1644928799000).
 Please see slides [https://gla.sharepoint.com/:f:/s/COMPSCI2008OBJECT-ORIENTEDSOFTWAREENGINEERING22/EqkJHUJO_1dOssa-Au6gvNUBl4iSNeniTN5QeLV1wL0xYw?e=Hr7IlR](https://gla.sharepoint.com/:f:/s/COMPSCI2008OBJECT-ORIENTEDSOFTWAREENGINEERING22/EqkJHUJO_1dOssa-Au6gvNUBl4iSNeniTN5QeLV1wL0xYw?e=Hr7IlR).
 * If you are interested in pair programming, it is optional, see [video](https://uofglasgow.zoom.us/rec/share/QjQt1zbjuwQGYgMrX1tDDBc-PUqa_CpvxJGI0gV1gvEStOTcGnn55ls_TQVRVbfD.N9qsbYv71kE0iBtJ?startTime=1644928799000)
   * and [wiki](https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Pair-Programming) and